 The Frisbi seminar series is an IST Austria initiative to bring together anybody with an interest in quantitative biology.
-When Frisbi began, in 2013, IST had several groups interested in various aspects of this rather vast field – evolutionary genetics and genomics, bioinformatics, systems and synthetic biology, and biophysics – and the goal of the series was to foster communication and cooperation between them.
+When Frisbi began in 2013, IST had several groups interested in various aspects of this rather broad umbrella – evolutionary genetics and genomics, bioinformatics, systems and synthetic biology, and biophysics.
+The goal of the series was to encourage communication and cooperation between them.
 The seminars were a success, and soon began to attract a diverse audience, including but not limited to biologists, mathematicians, computer scientists, physicists, and engineers.

 Initially, speakers were mostly PhD students, postdocs, and occasionally PIs from the various IST groups who work in related areas.
 But as the seminar series grew, external speakers began to be invited as well, and now the speaker list is a good mix of very early-career scientists (PhDs and postdocs) along with more established researchers.

 The Frisbi series has taken place almost uninterrupted from October 2013.
-Recently, however, the series was on a hiatus because of the COVID-19 pandemic.
-But starting November 6, 2020 the seminar series will resume, completely online.
+The pandemic did make things irregular for a while – we had a hiatus, and then resumed online.
+From the current session (2021-22) however, we offer a hybrid format of in-person seating and online streaming.
 In terms of focus, we’ve come back full circle.
 Very early-career scientists, especially PhD students, are strongly encouraged to use this forum to present their work, either complete or in-progress, to colleagues.
 We welcome both experimentalists and theorists – in an interdisciplinary field like quantitative biology, one needs both of these complementary approaches.